-Anthony Newman is currently producing some really interesting and challenging writing on his UK Fountain Pens website.
+Anthony Newman is currently producing interesting and challenging writing on his UK Fountain Pens website.
 Two recent posts that made me reflect on the fountain pens I use; one on narrowing pens down to a top three and a later post about categorising pens against two orthogonal scales — love and usage.

 Go read them both then come back…

 The first article made me realise there was no way I could narrow my choice down to just three pens without a lot of heartache.
 The second article got me thinking how I would review my pens against this model and what would be my tourists, tools, trophies and treasures.

 This model appeals to me because it’s simple to do (especially compared with rejecting pens) as it only needs an assessment against two scales:

 - How much do I love this pen?